jfallmann/diffTF_Fork/docs/chapter2.rst

   If set to 0, an alternative way of computing significances that is not based on permutations is performed.
 First, in the CG normalization step, a Welch Two Sample t-test is performed for each bin and the overall significance by treating the T-statistics as z-scores is calculated, which allows to summarize them across the bins and convert them to one p-value per TF.
 For this conversion of z-scores per bin to p-value an estimate of the variance of the T-scores is approximated (see the publication for details).
 This procedure reduces the dependency of the p-value on the sample size (since the number of TFBS can range between a few dozen and multiple tens of thousands depending on the TF).

-  .. note:: If set to a value > 0, the parameter ``nBootstraps`` (:ref:`parameter_nBootstraps`) is ignored and can be set to any value.
+  .. note:: If set to a value > 0, the ``nBootstraps`` (:ref:`parameter_nBootstraps`) is ignored and can be set to any value.

-  .. note:: While using permutations is the recommended approach for assessing statistical significance, in some cases it might be useful to use the alternative approach: If the number of samples is small or the groups show a very uneven distributions, the number of possible permutations is very small and therefore also the permutation-based approach might not accurately assess significance.
+  .. note:: While using permutations is the recommended approach for assessing statistical significance, in some cases it might be more useful to use the analytical approach: (1) If the number of samples is small or the groups show a very uneven distributions, the total number of possible permutations is also very small and therefore also the permutation-based approach might not accurately assess significance.
+As a rough guideline, we do not recommend running less than 100 permutations.
+(2) This approach is usually more stringent than the analytical one.
+If you have only small differences between the two groups and despite the fact there is no strong signal to capture in the first place, you may want to run the analytical approach instead in such a case.

   .. note:: The permutation-based approach is computationally more expensive than the analytical approach.
 The running time of the pipeline increases with the number of permutations.